• Login

 Why doesn’t my future self seem like me?

 The conversation with the future self is generated in real-time via a large language model that has been personalized based on a pre-intervention survey assessing user future goals and personal qualities.
-Therefore, it only reflects the data that you have put into the survey, and its responses are still subject to the training data it was originally trained on.
+Therefore, its responses are largely dependent on both its foundational model and the data collected in the pre-intervention survey.
+We recommend being as detailed as possible in the initial survey for the best possible experience.

 Team